MobilePayDev/MobilePayDev.github.io/docs/online/features/phone-number.md

 # Phone number on landing page

+When user is redirect to redirectToMobilePayUrl on a desktop they will see the MobilePay landing page where they must input their phone number.
+You have the option to prefill the phone number or disabled the remember me function on the page.

 ## Prefilled phone number

 You can provide a phone number to be prefilled in the phone number field on the MobilePay webpage.